vsaahil/NLP_Game_Recommender_System-Topic_Modelling/README.md

 # NLP_Game_Recommender_System-Topic_Modelling
 This project showcases application of NLP and Topic Modelling on user and critic reviews posted on MetaCritic to generate cross-genre game recommendations.
 Furthermore, an additional layer of recommendation for "hidden-gems" is also developed.
 (Games which have lesser critic/user reviews but have generally favourable responses).
-Please refer to the report, presentation deck and presentation video for detailed description.
+Please refer to the report and presentation deck for detailed description.

 ## Source of Data:
 The data has been scraped from the MetaCritic website, using "1_Scrapper-Metacritic and Data Preprocessing.ipynb" file